 Understanding how your American Express Membership Rewards points work is very important if you want to gain maximum value for the points you’ve earned, so today we’re giving you 39 ways to redeem your Amex MR points.

 In addition to transferring your American Express Membership Rewards points to travel partners, you can use the traditional method of cashing them out to approved partners.
 Your best bet in getting the highest value, however, is to transfer your Amex Membership Rewards points to select hotels and airlines, which we will outline for you here.

 Various Options for American Express Membership Rewards Points

-Check out details below for some great ways you can capitalize on your membership rewards and enjoy travel to some pretty amazing places while you do it.
+Check out the details below for some great ways you can capitalize on your membership rewards and enjoy travel to some pretty amazing places while you do it.
 Also, be sure to check your American Express Membership Rewards points website where you can look for updates and details regarding bonuses and promotional offers.